What to do if your sump pump is constantly running

 If there is no water for the sump pump to pump out, then yes, it is bad for it to run constantly.
-If it is running all the time, the motor in the pump will burn out and not be able to pump out water when it needs to.
+If it is running all the time, the motor in the pumps will burn out and not be able to pump out water through the discharge line when it needs to.

 Related: What to do if you have wet carpet in your basement.

 How long can a sump pump run continuously?